EdoardoCostantini/mi-hd/notes/methods.md

 		* DVs continuous, dichotomous, categorical, ordinal as numeric;
 	* Limitations: none
 	* Software/Packages: 'mice' basic mice imputation function with a 'cart' option does everything you need; you have also implemented a version of it that uses bayesian bootstrap.
+You want to include your version in the mice package.
+You have created  the mice.impute.cart.bb.R script in the miceImpHDv package version that is on your computer in the R-packages folder (under projects).
+Now you need to do the same you did for the Random forests.

-* **Frequentist regularized-MICE** (directly and indirectly) following Deng et al 2016;
+* **Frequentist regularized-MICE (DONE)** (directly and indirectly) following Deng et al 2016;
 	There are no references to specific packages that implemented the methods but there are detailed descriptions of how to make regularized multiple imputations.